 My mother is Maria Cruz, my grandmother is Eloisa Saavedra and my great-grandmother is Isidora Saavedra, matriarchs of the Ñätho (Otomí peoples).
-I am an indigenous queer artist living in occupied Duwamish Territory (Seattle, WA).
-Even though I grew up in extreme poverty in Anaheim, California, art filled my house.
+I am an Indigenous queer artist living in occupied Duwamish Territory (Seattle, WA).
 My soul speaks through my art.
 In my art you will see the aesthetics of my Mexican and Otomi stories.
 In my art, you see the visual representation of my soul, and the colors, the culture, the visions and the dreams that live there.
 My business name, Maese: Art by Eileen Jimenez, is in honor of my mother, Maria Cruz Jimenez, the true maese (teacher/renaissance person) of my life.